m-emi/minnow/writeups/check3.md

 Checkpoint 3 Writeup
 ====================

-My name: [your name here]
+My name: [Emilio Melgoza]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [emilio18]

-I collaborated with: [list sunetids here]
+I collaborated with: [patwei]

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [patwei]

-This checkpoint took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This checkpoint took me about [6] hours to do.
+I [did] attend the lab session.

 Program Structure and Design of the TCPSender [Describe data structures and approach taken.
 Describe alternative designs considered